-- 2.1 Tewkesbury Borough is heavily influenced by the Severn and Avon Rivers, which run through the district.
-These rivers pose the greatest flood risk particularly during periods of high flows at the place where the two watercourses meet at Tewkesbury town.
-A considerable amount of land to the western side of the Borough comprises the functional flood plain and the majority of the borough area drains into the Severn.
-Flooding from surface water is also a problem as drainage is closely linked to main river levels, with the largely impermeable geology and generally gentle topography of the Borough contributing to increased likelihood of surface water flooding. - 2.2 Tewkesbury Borough has suffered from numerous severe flooding events in its history, one
+- 2.1 Tewkesbury Borough is heavily influenced by the Severn and Avon Rivers.
+These rivers can pose a major flood risk, especially in the vicinity where the two watercourses meet at Tewkesbury town.
+A considerable amount of land to the western side of the Borough comprises the functional flood plain and the majority of the borough area ultimately drains into the Severn.
+Flooding from surface water is also a problem as drainage is closely linked to river levels.
+With the largely impermeable geology and generally gentle topography of the Borough exacerbating flood risk (as well as general sources; further information on soils and geology can be found in the 'Sustainable Drainage Systems for Local Development Framework FINAL REPORT - Volume 3' produced for the JCS). - 2.2 Tewkesbury Borough has suffered from numerous severe flooding events in its history, one of the most notable of which was in the summer of 2007.